psalaets/url-changed/README.md

 #### Polling

 Every x milliseconds, check if the url has changed.
+This is relatively brute force.

 ```js
 urlChanged(fn, {